 - Earn credit for referring others.

 - Appointment Status Reports are helpful for finding Medicare clients in particular whose manual write offs you may have missed when updating Payments.
-The report is inaccurate unless you’ve manually done the CO (Contractual Obligations) write offs ahead of time.
+CON: The report is inaccurate unless you’ve manually done the CO (Contractual Obligations) write offs ahead of time.

 - Daily Agenda emails sent in the early AM and Evening Summary emails from the system are helpful.
 The Evening Summary email lets you double check you’ve written your notes for the day.

-- Auto Pay has some significant glitches.
+- Auto Pay has some significant glitches, according to complaints I’ve read.

 - Learning the “back office” particulars such as how to process clients’ invoices and statements can be frustrating.
 The set up is not ideal in terms of billing clients after insurance claims have been processed.
 You must create Invoices before creating the Statement.

-- Invoices and Statements don’t include insurance payment information.
+- Invoices and Statements don’t include the insurance payment information.
 This is confusing for client and practitioner.
 Invoices and Statements lack information that should be there.

 - If a client makes a partial payment on an invoice owed, that partial payment doesn’t show up where it should (on an invoice or on your screen).
 Only payments in full show up and they are not listed on the invoice itself.
 If the full amount of an invoice is received by the system, the invoice is magically stamped with a Paid stamp (the date, amount, and form of payment is not on the invoice).
 This makes for major confusion for the client and the practitioner.
-The second step (creating a statement) must then be performed to see the payment.
+The second step (creating a statement) must then be performed in order to see the payment.

 - There is no way to directly email your client within the system (e.g. “We need to change your scheduled appointment.”).
 The system will send only specific emails (appointment reminder messages, invite to access client portal, notification the clinician has shared document(s), notification of an invoice or statement, overdue invoice).

 - To document any emails sent and received outside the system, you need to copy and paste it into a note (non-appointment note) in the chart.
-Same for secure text messaging within the system.

-- The system for getting insurances set up is clunky and time consuming.
+- The system for getting insurances set up for claim submission is clunky and time consuming.
 Before you can set up a particular insurance for electronic claim submission, you have to enter a client with that insurance.
 You can’t just get set up with all panels you are on ahead of time, which could mean a delay in submitting claims and receiving payment when you do get the first client with that insurance.
 Office Ally and TA’s systems were much easier.

 - The tutorials for setting up your system need some updating and improvement.